ingmar-k/Gnublin_Debian/README.md

 All other settings are optional and CAN, but don't necessarily need to be changed!

 Note:
 The variable "additional_packages" just is a list of packages that should be installed.
-So, just browse the debian package list ( http://packages.debian.org ) and add the ones you need/want, to the list.
+So, just browse the emdebian package list ( http://www.emdebian.org/grip/search.php ) and add the ones you need/want, to the list.
 These will then be added to the resulting rootfs.